violetforest/webmidi-threejs/README.md

 This repository comes with:
 * webmidi.js
-* the entire Three.js library with native examples to start VJing right away
+* the entire Three.js library with native examples to start VJing in the browser right away
 * custom webmidi.js script to pull values from a connected midi controller and store them as variables

 ## Step 1: Configure webmidi.js.